tbedford/quix-monitor/README.md

 That's it!

+## Quix Sentinel

+With Quix Sentinel (not an official product - I just made that up), you can get an SMS alert if your important deployment goes down for some reason.

+This example does a request using the Portal API on a specific deployment, checks the status, and if not running, send an SMS to the configured admin using the Vonage SMS API.

+See the example `md-sms.py`.
+There's also another example `md.py` that monitors the specified deployment but doesn't send a text.

 ## Free Quix account

 You can get a free Quix account by going [here](https://quix.io) and then clicking "Sign Up".